-Are you tired of surprises or crisis in your business that could have been avoided if you were paying closer attention?
+Are you tired of surprises or crises in your business that could have been avoided if you were paying closer attention?

 Are you feeling pulled by or avoiding things you feel you don’t have all the skills for?

-Business founders and owners, especially start ups, are challenged every day with things that they didn’t see coming.
-Selling and putting out fires takes a lot of time and attention when we start out.
+Business founders and owners, especially start-ups, are challenged every day with things that they didn’t see coming.
+Selling and putting out fires takes a lot of time and attention when we start.
 Other duties and important functions get neglected and cause a new crisis.